- Capital: Nairobi

 - Date of independence: 1963

 - Life expectancy: 64.3 years

 - Unemployment rate: 40%

 Find more country facts on: CIA The World Factbook – Kenya

-Habitat for Humanity Kenya works with low-income families in Kenya to enable them access decent and affordable houses through building, renovating and preserving homes, and by partnering with others to accelerate and broaden access to affordable housing.
-Since its inception in 1982, Habitat Kenya has worked with more than 20,000 families in 250 communities across Kenya.
-Habitat Kenya has developed programs to strategically target those families in communities with the greatest need and potential to build large constituencies for critical reforms and focus needed in the housing sector.
+Since 1982, Habitat for Humanity Kenya has worked with more than 20,000 low-income families in 250 communities in the country to enable them to access decent and affordable houses through building, renovating and preserving homes, and by partnering with others to accelerate and broaden access to affordable housing.

 The housing need in Kenya